By David Joel Miller.

 Not sure how we would know if a cat were happy.
 Maybe by the purring?

 I asked my cat but she is ignoring me.

 There we have it.
 A Happy we can tell when we see it.

 Children don’t try to hide happy the way some adults do.
 They haven’t forgotten what happy feels like yet.

 Never feeling happy, that is some form of depression, somewhere between Persistent Depressive Disorder (The old dysthymia) and Major Depressive Disorder.
 It is the result of something that actually happened then that could be a stress issue, as in Adjustment Disorder with Depressed Mood.

-We professionals have all sorts of descriptions for unhappy but nowhere, that I see, is the clinical descriptors for “too happy.”
+We, professionals, have all sorts of descriptions for unhappy but nowhere, that I see, are their clinical descriptors for “too happy.”

 We will just have to take the risk and try one more picture.
 Maybe that will help us recognize happy the next time it crops up.